DS-STAR: Data Science Agent for Solving Diverse Tasks across Heterogeneous Formats and Open-Ended Queries: Conclusion

 \section{Conclusion}

 We introduce \sname, a novel agent designed to autonomously solve data science problems.
-Our approach features two key components: (1) the automatic analysis of files to handle heterogeneous data formats, and (2) the generation of a sequential plan that is iteratively refined with a novel LLM-based verification mechanism.
-We show the effectiveness of \sname~on the DABStep, Kramabench, and DA-Code, where it establishes a new state-of-the-art by outperforming prior methods.
+Our approach is designed to (1) seamlessly process and integrate data across diverse, heterogeneous formats, and (2) move beyond simple QA to generate comprehensive research reports for open-ended deep data research queries.
+We show the effectiveness of \sname~on the DABStep, KramaBench, DA-Code, and \sname+ on the DABStep-Research, where it establishes a new state-of-the-art by outperforming prior methods.

 \textbf{Limitation and future works.} Our current work focuses on a fully automated framework for \sname.
 A compelling avenue for future research is to extend this framework to a human-in-the-loop setting.
-Investigating how to synergistically combine the automated capabilities of \sname~with the intuition and domain knowledge of a human expert presents a promising direction for significantly boosting performance and enhancing the system's practical utility.
+Investigating how to synergistically combine the automated capabilities of \sname~with the domain knowledge of a human expert presents a promising direction for significantly boosting performance and enhancing the system's practical utility.